-Solange is PRCBC’s Supervising solicitor and Director.
-She works as a solicitor for Migrants Resource Centre (MRC).
+Solange is PRCBC’s Director.
+She works as a supervising solicitor for Migrants Resource Centre (MRC).
 She is 11 years PQE and has over 17 years experience in immigration law.
 Solange is a Law Society Level 3 Advanced Accredited Immigration Supervisor.
 She delivers training for PRCBC, ILPA, CCLC and other umbrella and community organisations.
 She has also written briefings and articles for LAG magazine, LegalVoice and other publications.

 Solange specialises in and is heavily committed to nationality and immigration law.
 She does external policy and strategic work to improve the condition and rights of migrants and their family members.
 Her main areas of interest are working with migrant children and children born to migrant parents, domestic violence, citizenship and legal aid.